cyberark/conjur-spring-boot-sdk/README.md

 ## Limitations

-The Spring Boot Legacy Plugin does not support creating, deleting, or updating secrets.
+The Spring Boot Api Plugin does not support creating, deleting, or updating secrets.

 ## Technical Requirements